 - For online meetings, we ensure a minimum of 2 leaders must be present, or the meetings are recorded.

 - Check-In is Essential for Students & Volunteers: This ensures we know who is involved in our environments.
 All adult volunteers must also pass a background check to serve in Family Ministry.

-- Creating a Safe Zone Training: We train our small group leaders to create safe zones and how to respond when sensitive experiences are shared.
+- Safe Zone Guidelines: We train our small group leaders to create safe zones and how to respond when sensitive experiences are shared.

 - There are three specific situations in which you’ll need to tell Student Ministry staff, parents (and possibly the authorities) the content of what a student has shared with you.
 Each situation includes the word “harm.”
 After a student has divulged something, if you think there’s a possibility they’re being harmed by others, harming themselves or intending to harm others, you need to gather all the information you can and call a Student Ministry staff member ASAP.

 - Safe Zone Document includes a Decision Tree (pg 3-4) for how to handle situations properly.